azuritecoin/OnnxDiffusersUI/README.md

 ## Running Stable Diffusion on CPUs

 If you don't have a graphics card with enough VRAM or you only have onboard graphics, you can still run Stable Diffusion with the CPU.
-Simply change the pipeline initialization from:
-`pipe = StableDiffusionOnnxPipeline.from_pretrained(model_path, provider="DmlExecutionProvider", scheduler=scheduler)`
-to:
-`pipe = StableDiffusionOnnxPipeline.from_pretrained(model_path, provider="CPUExecutionProvider", scheduler=scheduler)`
+Simply add a `--cpu-only` flag to your command line:
+`python txt2img_onnx.py --cpu-only`

 ## Running Other Schedulers